omahn/edison/gh-pages/HOWTO.md

 ### Using the API

-Currently there are only two API urls that work:
+Currently there are three API urls that work:

 *  http://edison/api/puppet/<FQDN of Host>/ - returns metadata and puppet classes
 *  http://edison/api/hosts/<FQDN of Host>/ - returns hostname, rack, room, suite, datacentre and class.
+*  http://edison/api/kickstart/<FQDN of Host>/ - returns the value from the AutoInstallFile field on the Configuration Item Profile

-Both urls are generated using Piston, therefore you can get XML, JSON or YAML out of them simply by appending ?format=xml etc to the end of the query string.
+All urls are generated using Piston, therefore you can get XML, JSON, Raw Text or YAML out of them simply by appending ?format=xml/json/raw/yaml to the end of the query string.

 e.g·

-http://edison/api/hosts/<FQDN of Host>/?format=xml - list the hostname, rack, room, suite, datacentre and configuration item class (server/printer etc) in xml format http://edison/api/puppet/<FQDN of Host>/?format=yaml - list the puppet classes and metadata in YAML format (the most likely option for puppet and the one used in edison-ext-nodes)
+http://edison/api/hosts/<FQDN of Host>/?format=xml - list the hostname, rack, room, suite, datacentre and configuration item class (server/printer etc) in xml format http://edison/api/puppet/<FQDN of Host>/?format=yaml - list the puppet classes and metadata in YAML format (the most likely option for puppet and the one used in edison-ext-nodes) http://edison/api/kickstart/<FQDN of Host>/?format=raw - display the contents of the AutoInstallFile as plain text

 [1] http://code.google.com/p/modwsgi/